allthriveai/insights/why-i-started-all-thrive-ai-as-a-collective.md

 ## A Vision Bigger Than Any One Company

-When I look at the current AI landscape, I see incredible technical achievements built largely in isolation—brilliant minds working in corporate silos, optimizing for metrics that don't always align with human flourishing.
+When I look at the current AI landscape, I see incredible technical achievements built largely in isolation brilliant minds working in corporate silos, optimizing for metrics that don't always align with human flourishing.

 Our collective model offers a different path: **What if the most transformative AI tools were built by communities, for communities?**